DustyPetrol/moodle-h5p-contentbank-versioning/README.md

 ## What Problem This Solves

-Many Moodle teams want a central H5P development workflow, but do not want every course-level remix to pollute version history.

 This plugin gives you:
 - A clean version timeline for one chosen development bank.
 - Snapshot files stored in Moodle-managed storage.